albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 The export function is disabled initially until at least one format is enabled for export in ``File`` ->
 |Multiexport Flight Plan Options| :ref:`multiexport-flight-plan-options`.

-Export paths are pre-filled where known.
+Export paths are prefilled where known.
 This is done when first opening the dialog and considers the current simulator selection (:ref:`scenery-library-menu`).
 A best guess is used if not applicable.

 Adapt the default paths if needed.
 You can edit a path by double clicking on it or using the